Transformers Learn Low Sensitivity Functions: Investigations and Implications: Details of Experimental Settings

 For Fashion-MNIST, we set depth as $2$, number of heads as $8$ and the hidden units in the MLP as $256$ for the ViT.
 We consider a 2-hidden layer MLP with $512$ and $128$ hidden units, respectively.
 The CNN consists of two 2D convolutional layers with $32$ output channels and kernel size $3$ followed by a 2D MaxPool layer with both kernel size and stride as $2$ and two fully connected layers with $128$ hidden units.
 We use LeakyReLU activation for the CNN.
 We use learning rates of $0.1$ for the MLP with LeakyReLU, $0.5$ for the MLP with sigmoid, $0.005$ for the CNN and $0.1$ for the ViT.

 For CIFAR-10, we set depth as $8$, number of heads as $32$ and the hidden units in the MLP as $256$ for the ViT-small model, while these values are set as $6$, $16$, and $512$ for the ViT-simple model.
-The learning rate is set as $0.1$ for ViT-small, $0.2$ for ViT-simple, $0.001$ for ResNet-18 and $0.005$ for DenseNet-121.
+For the ConvMixer model, we use depth $6$, embedding dimension $128$ and kernel size $3$.
+The learning rate is set as $0.1$ for ViT-small, $0.2$ for ViT-simple, $0.06$ for ConvMixer, $0.001$ for ResNet-18 and $0.005$ for DenseNet-121.

 For SVHN, most of the settings are the same as the CIFAR-10 experiments, except we set the hidden units in the MLP as $512$ for the ViT-small model and the learning rate is set as $0.0015$ for ResNet-18.